Wesley Bell: Early career

 After graduating from law school, Bell worked as a St. Louis County public defender.
 He later joined the faculty of Florissant Valley Community College as a professor in the criminology department.
 Additionally, he also was appointed to be a municipal court judge in Velda City and municipal prosecutor in Riverview.
 While working as a municipal judge in Velda City, Bell was sued by Arch City Defenders, a local nonprofit, for his role in Velda City's cash bail system.

-In 2006, Bell managed the campaign of Mark J. Byrne, a Republican candidate challenging Lacy Clay's seat in Missouri's 1st congressional district.
-Byrne ran on a conservative platform, including strong opposition to abortion.
+In 2006, Bell managed the campaign of Mark J. Byrne, a conservative Republican candidate challenging Lacy Clay's seat in Missouri's 1st congressional district.
 Byrne described Bell's participation in the campaign as a "friendly favor," saying that Bell did his best to help Byrne win despite their different political views.
+The district was considered a safe seat for Democrats by the Cook Political Report and the incumbent Democrat won with over 72% of the vote.

 In 2015, following the Ferguson Protests, Bell was elected to Ferguson city council, beating out Lee Smith, a first time candidate popular among Ferguson protestors.

 In 2018, Bell entered the race for county prosecutor.
 He ran on a platform of community based policing, assigning special prosecutors in homicides by police, pledging to never seek the death penalty, reforming cash bail/bond, and other progressive points.
 He received significant support from local and national activists and advocacy groups.
 The election was also seen as a referendum on incumbent Bob McCulloch, for his decision not to prosecute the white police officer who shot and killed Michael Brown.